ODaniels852/School_Ditrict_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Although, the passing percentages for the school all lowered slightly, after this change Thomas High School remained the 3rd top performing school based on Overall Passing %.
-This updated % of 90.630 wasn’t low enough to fall below Griffin High School’s Overall Passing % of 90.599.
+The updated % of 90.630 wasn’t low enough to fall below Griffin High School’s Overall Passing % of 90.599.

 <picture>